Rmark92/Patzer/README.md

 **Move Evaluation**

 Leaf node positions are evaluated with a relatively simple heuristic that accounts for material and piece location.
-The material score is a sum of piece-type values for the current board, and piece location is scored based on static [piece-square tables](https://www.chessprogramming.org/Simplified_Evaluation_Function#Piece-Square_Tables).
+The material score is a sum of existing pieces weighted by type, and piece location is scored based on static [piece-square tables](https://www.chessprogramming.org/Simplified_Evaluation_Function#Piece-Square_Tables).

 **UI**

-The UI provides options for player color, AI thinking time, unmaking moves, and choosing the AI move on the player's turn.
+The jQuery-based UI allows the user to make a move by dragging a piece to its destination and renders an animation for AI moves.
+It also provides options for player color, AI thinking time, unmaking moves, and choosing the AI move on the player's turn.

+### js Dir Layout